Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment by cardDesign inspired by Spain

 Frequently Asked Questions

 What does a skull ring mean?
-At its core, a skull ring is a memento mori - a reminder of mortality.
+At its core, a skull ring is a memento mori, a reminder of mortality.
 For 2,000 years, from Roman triumphs to medieval mourning rings to modern fashion, the skull has symbolised the same thing: life is finite, so live it fully.
 In different subcultures, it can also signal membership (biker culture), rebellion (punk/rock), or philosophical outlook.
 But the root meaning is always about awareness of death as a motivator for living.

 Is it bad luck to wear skull jewellery?
 No. In most traditions, skull imagery is considered protective rather than unlucky.
 Mexican Dia de los Muertos treats skulls as symbols of celebration and connection with ancestors.
 Tibetan Buddhism uses skull imagery as a meditation tool.
 European memento mori tradition sees skulls as wisdom symbols.
 The "bad luck" association is mostly a modern superstition with no historical basis.

 What does memento mori mean?
 "Memento mori" is Latin for "remember that you will die."
 It originated in Roman triumph ceremonies, where a slave would whisper the phrase to victorious generals to keep them humble.
 Over the centuries, it became a philosophical tradition embraced by Stoics, Christians, and secular thinkers.
-It's not about being morbid - it's about using awareness of death to live more intentionally.
+It's not about being morbid.
+It's about using awareness of death to live more intentionally.

 What's the difference between memento mori and vanitas?
 They're closely related but not identical.
-Memento mori is the broader concept - any reminder of death.
+Memento mori is the broader concept, any reminder of death.
 Vanitas is a specific artistic genre (mostly Dutch Golden Age painting) that depicts objects symbolising the transience of life, the futility of pleasure, and the certainty of death.
 All vanitas art is memento mori, but not all memento mori is vanitas.
 A skull ring is memento mori.
 A painting of a skull with wilting flowers, an hourglass, and scattered coins is vanitas.

 Do skulls mean different things in different cultures?
 Yes, but with a shared core.
 In European tradition, skulls emphasise mortality and the equality of all people in death.
 In Mexican tradition (Dia de los Muertos), skulls celebrate the ongoing connection between the living and the dead.
 In Tibetan Buddhism, skulls symbolise impermanence and the liberation that comes from accepting it.
 In Celtic tradition, the skull was the seat of the soul and a source of power.
 The specific interpretation varies, but every culture that uses skull imagery treats the skull as something more than just bone.